aloisdeniel/path_icon/README.md

   </a>
 </p>

-An icon widget based on a path.
+An icon widget based on a vector path.

 ## Quickstart